 Just like a tattoo, a nose piercing is an open wound that requires routine and safe aftercare.
 The risks for nose piercings are even greater thanks to its location in the area between your upper lip and your eyebrows.
 Because the veins in this area are connected to your sinus cavity, any problem in this area could be serious.
 The most likely issues stemming from improper aftercare are bleeding, loose jewelry, scarring, or an infection.

 The nose piercing site goes through a few different stages of healing, though it’s important that you keep the wound clean to be sure everything goes smoothly.
 Make sure you take diligent care of your piercing during the first few days, as the tissue around the piercing site is regrowing and most sensitive then.
-You can expect to experience some pain, tenderness, warmth, or bleeding during this period too, so don’t automatically assume these are symptoms of infection.
-You can expect to see this behavior from your new piercing for up to three weeks, but the lack of symptoms does not mean your nose piercing is fully healed.
+You can expect to experience some pain, warmth, or bleeding during this period too, so don’t automatically assume these are symptoms of infection.
+You can expect to see this behavior from your new piercing for up to three weeks (and experience tenderness for up to six weeks), but the lack of symptoms does not mean your nose piercing is fully healed.

 The time it will take your nose piercing to fully heal depends on the location just as much as it does on your aftercare.
 A nostril piercing takes roughly three to six months to heal, depending on the thickness and type of jewelry.
-A septum piercing (or the cartilage and bone between your nostrils), however, will heal in closer to two to four months, as there is less tissue between your nostrils for your body to reconstruct.
+A septum piercing (placed in the soft connective tissue that lies between the nostrils), however, will heal in closer to two to four months, as there is less tissue between your nostrils for your body to reconstruct.

 How to Properly Clean a Nose Piercing